 My dad knew nothing of Seinfeld, or Bruce Willis, so he knew nothing as far as I was concerned.
 He knew nothing about computers, or devices, and a third party introduced him to gold records (These gold records were CDs, compact discs, LOL!
 Gold records?) shortly before his death.
 This lack of knowledge about pop culture and technological innovation transcended all matters, as far as I was concerned.
 I believed my dad was a bumbling fool, traditionalist trapped in 1950’s traditionalist modes of thought, and that he could’ve never survived in our current, more sensitive culture.
 He was a backwater, hick, and whatever other adjectives we apply to one trapped in a time warp of the sixties, maybe seventies, but definitely not nineties, the noughties, or the deccas.

 The question that we in the smarter-than-our-parents contingent must ask ourselves is how much of the divide between our parents’ level of intelligence and ours is in service of anything?
-I, like the snarky and provocative blog writer, can say that I knew more about more than my dad did, but I defined that divide and most of what I used to inform that divide involved inconsequential information that I could never use for a substantial purpose.
+I, like the snarky and provocative blog writer, can say that I knew more about more than my dad did, but I defined that divide and most of what I used to inform that divide involved inconsequential information that would never serve a substantial purpose.
 The conditions of my dad’s life were such that he didn’t receive what most would call a quality education, but he used whatever he learned to prosper on a relative basis.
-One could say that the difference between my education and my dad’s, and the education of the snarky contingent versus her parents’, could be whittled down to quantity versus quality.
+One could say that the difference between my dad’s education and mine, and the education of the snarky contingent versus her parents’, could be whittled down to quantity versus quality.

 In the Workplace